Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: System Model

-We consider a smart-metered house with various appliances, a household battery for real power shaping, a household capacitor for reactive power shaping, a PV generator, and a Home Energy Management System (HEMS) for scheduling the load as in Fig.~\ref{fig:fig1}.
-We assume a demand response (DR) scheme is in effect where the UC provides the day-ahead Time-of-Use (ToU) pricing information to the consumer.
-The HEMS determines the optimal schedule for the appliances according to the cost, comfort, and privacy priorities of the consumer.
-The ToU pricing information used in this study is taken from the Ampds2 dataset~\cite{makonin2016electricity}.
+We consider a smart-metered house with various appliances, a household battery and a capacitor for real and reactive power shaping, respectively, a PV generator, and a home energy management system (HEMS) for scheduling the appliances as illustrated in Fig.~\ref{fig:fig1}.
+We assume a price-based demand response (DR) scheme \cite{albadi2007demand} is in effect where the UC provides the day-ahead time-of-use (ToU) pricing information to the consumer, and the HEMS determines the optimal schedule of the appliances with respect to cost, comfort, and privacy priorities of the consumer.

-In our framework, the HEMS is also tasked with estimating the power generated by the PV and the power requirements of the on-demand appliances.
-We assume that both PV generation (i.e., renewable scenarios -- $rs$) and on-demand appliance scenarios ($as$) follow probability distributions that are known beforehand.
-PV generation varies depending on weather conditions whereas on-demand appliance usage varies with respect to consumer preferences.